Air Battle over Lampang: Air battle

 Meanwhile, Squadron Leader Chalermkiat's aircraft sustained damage when enemy fire struck and dislodged the engine cowling, damaging the engine and forcing him to make an emergency landing at Lampang Airfield.
 Squadron Leader Chalermkiat was wounded by gunfire that struck his right leg.
-He was rescued by ground crew members before Allied aircraft flew by Lt Col John C. Habecker strafed his abandoned plane, causing it to explode.
+He was rescued by ground crew members before Allied aircraft flown by Lt Col John C. Habecker strafed his abandoned plane, causing it to explode.

-Acting Pilot Officer Waat Suntornkomol aircraft also got hit during engagement the aircraft caught fire.Acting Pilot Waat Suntornkomal was forced to bailout He sustained critical burn injuries and was rescued by local civilians and transported him to hospital.
-However,he died from his injuries.
-Meanwhile Pilot Officer Kamrop Plengkham and Flight Sergeant Third Class Chuladit Detkunchorn come back from intercept and join air battle.
-Flight Sergeant Third Class Chuladit Detkunchorn got hit at right wing.
-He try to land at lampang Airfied but failed to land his plane flipped over.
-He had been injured but survived.
-Flight Sergeant Third Class Thada Biaokhaimuk got hit by an engine and landed safely in a rice field.Last pilot is Pilot Officer Kamrop Plengkham got chased by P-51 fly by Lt Henry Minco.
-Kamrop lure the enemy to fly low because P-51 is a high speed plane Henry fly pass KI-27b to avoid hit mountain.As Lt Minco pull up.
-The P-51 entered Kamrop Gunsight.
-Kamrop fired hitting at P-51.His plane crashed into mountain.
+Acting Pilot Officer Waat Suntornkomol's aircraft also was hit during the engagement, and the aircraft caught fire.
+Acting Pilot Officer Waat Suntornkomol was forced to bail out.
+He sustained critical burn injuries and was rescued by local civilians and transported to hospital.
+However, he died from his injuries.
+Meanwhile, Pilot Officer Kamrop Plengkham and Flight Sergeant Third Class Chuladit Detkunchorn returned from their earlier intercept and joined the air battle.
+Flight Sergeant Third Class Chuladit Detkunchorn was hit in the right wing.
+He tried to land at Lampang Airfield but failed, as his plane flipped over.
+He was injured but survived.
+Flight Sergeant Third Class Thada Biaokhaimuk was hit in the engine and landed safely in a rice field.
+The last pilot was Pilot Officer Kamrop Plengkham, who was chased by a P-51 flown by Lt Henry Minco.
+Kamrop lured the enemy to fly low because the P-51 is a high speed plane.
+Henry flew past the Ki-27b to avoid hitting the mountain.
+As Lt Minco pulled up, the P-51 entered Kamrop's Gunsight.
+Kamrop fired, hitting the P-51, causing it to crash into the mountain.

 Aftermath

-After this battle, KI-27b flown by Pilot Officer Kamrop Plengkham was also damaged, attempted to landing at lampang Airfied however he saw P-38J fly near Airfied, He decided to change landing at Koh Kha Airfied.
+After this battle, the Ki-27b flown by Pilot Officer Kamrop Plengkham was also damaged, and he attempted to land at Lampang Airfield.
+However, he saw a P-38J flying near the Airfield, so he decided to land at Koh Kha Airfield instead.